September 8 – October 20, 2018

 Samantha Bittman creates works that are composed of acrylic paint on portions of intricately patterned weavings that she creates on a loom; she then stretches them like a typical painting.
 The images continue onto the edges, yielding three-dimensional paintings that have complicated compositions that are slightly torqued from being stretched.
 While they are innovative with their combination of painting and weaving, they also are reminiscent of 19th century coverlets.

-Philadelphia native Mariel Capanna creates paintings that are inspired by the long tradition of folk art, including painted furniture, frakturs, samplers, needlepoint and primitive paintings, that has thrived in Pennsylvania during the last two centuries.
+Philadelphia native Mariel Capanna creates paintings that are inspired by the long tradition of folk art, including painted furniture, frakturs, samplers, needlepoint and vernacular paintings, that has thrived in Pennsylvania during the last two centuries.
 Her fragmented compositions include country roads within green spaces, football jerseys and fields, and picnic scenes with bottles, pitchers, watermelons, tables and chairs.
 Pennsylvania artists from the past such as Edward Hicks and Horace Pippin come to mind, yet Capanna has updated their language for the 21st century while maintaining their sincerity.

 Nick Doyle combines common hardware store materials with his interest in bygone American imagery–signage, advertising and cultural symbols.
 The combination yields objects that evoke both nostalgia and dread.
 While the past was not always that great and the future looks bleak, Doyle finds dark humor in the paradox of contemporary American life.